aws-samples/serverless-patterns/alb-ecs-bedrock-agents-cdk-dotnet/README.md

 - Check any sync warnings

 ### 5. CloudWatch Logs
-Check the CloudWatch Logs for the Lambda function to see the processing details and any potential errors.
+Check the CloudWatch Logs for the Lambda function and ECS Task to see the processing details and any potential errors.

 ## Cleanup